NVIDIA just made cloud VR actually playable

 NVIDIA announced an RTX Mega Geometry Foliage System coming to The Witcher 4 on PC.
 In plain terms: path tracing geometrically complex scenes (think dense forests with thousands of individual leaf surfaces) has historically been expensive to the point of impractical.
 Mega Geometry is NVIDIA's answer, letting RTX GPUs trace detailed foliage without the performance cliff.

 CD Projekt Red getting this tech for The Witcher 4 is a statement.
 That game is one of the most anticipated PC releases in years, and NVIDIA is positioning RTX 50-series cards as the way to play it properly.
-A dedicated later in the week will have more technical details.
+A dedicated GDC panel later in the week will have more technical details.